Noncrossing Longest Paths and Cycles: Longest Paths and Cycles on the Real Line

-\begin{lemma} Let $P$ be a set with an even number of points in $\mathbb{R}$, i.e., in dimension one.
-The endpoints of any longest spanning path on $P$ lie on different sides of the median of $P$. \end{lemma} \begin{proof} Let $P=\{p_1,\ldots , p_n\}$ and assume {\em w.l.o.g.} that 0 is the median of $P$ (in particular, $0\notin P$).
-Let $H$ be a longest spanning path on $P$.
+Suppose that (i) does not hold.
 Orient the edges of $H$ to make it a directed path.
 Let $p_s$ and $p_e$ be the starting and ending points of $H$, respectively.
-For the sake of contradiction, assume that $p_s$ and $p_e$ have the same sign, which we may assume, due to symmetry, to be positive.
-Thus $p_s,p_e >0$.
+For the sake of contradiction, assume that $p_s$ and $p_e$ have the same sign, which we may assume, due to symmetry, to be positive, \rv{that is,} $p_s,p_e >0$.
 Then, the sum of degrees of vertices in $H$ to the left of the origin is 2 more than the sum of degrees of vertices to the right.
-Therefore, $H$ must have a directed edge $(p_{a}, p_{b})$ where $p_a,p_b <0$.
-If $p_b<p_a$, then by replacing $(p_a,p_b)$ with the undirected edge $p_sp_b$ we obtain a longer undirected path; and if $p_b>p_a$ by replacing $(p_a,p_b)$ with $p_ep_a$ we obtain a longer undirected path.
-Both cases lead to a contradiction. \end{proof}
+Therefore, $H$ must have a directed edge $(p_{a}, p_{b})$ where \rv{$p_a,p_b \leq 0$}.
+If $p_b<p_a$, then by replacing \rv{the undirected edge $p_ap_b$ with the edge $p_bp_s$} we obtain a longer undirected path; and if $p_b>p_a$ by replacing $p_ap_b$ with $p_ep_a$ we obtain a longer undirected path.
+Both cases lead to a contradiction.

+Suppose that (ii) does not hold.
+Let $(p_a,p_b)$ be an edge of $H$ that does not intersect the median.
+Due to symmetry, \rv{we may} assume that $p_a,p_b<0$.
+Part~(i) implies that the sum of degrees on negative and positive vertices differ by at most one (and must be equal when $n$ is even).
+Thus $H$ must have an edge $(p_c,p_d)$ such that \rv{$p_c,p_d \geq 0$}.
+By replacing these edges with $p_ap_c$ and $p_bp_d$ we obtain an (undirected) spanning path that is longer than $H$ because $|p_a-p_c|+|p_b-p_d|>|p_a-p_b|+|p_c-p_d|$.
+This contradicts $H$ being a longest path. \end{proof}

-\begin{lemma} Let $P$ be a set with an even number of points in $\mathbb{R}$, i.e., in dimension one.
+\rv{We can characterize longest spanning paths on an even number of points.} \begin{lemma} Let $P$ be a set with an even number of points in $\mathbb{R}$.
 Let $H$ be a spanning path on $P$.
-Then $H$ is a longest spanning path if and only if \begin{itemize} \item [$(i)$] every edge of $H$ intersects the median of $P$, and \item [$(ii)$] the two endpoints of $H$ are the two points closest to the median of $P$. \end{itemize} \end{lemma} \begin{proof} Let $P=\{p_1,\ldots , p_n\}$ so that $p_i<p_j$ for all $i<j\in\{1,\ldots , n\}$, and assume {\em w.l.o.g.} that 0 is the median of $P$.
+Then $H$ is a longest spanning path if and only if \begin{itemize} \item [$(i)$] every edge of $H$ intersects the median of $P$, and \item [$(ii)$] the two endpoints of $H$ are the two points closest to the median of $P$. \end{itemize} \end{lemma} \begin{proof} Let $P=\{p_1,\ldots , p_n\}$ so that $p_i<p_j$ for all $i,j\in\{1,\ldots , n\}$, $i<j$, and assume \rv{without loss of generality} that 0 is the median of $P$.
 Note that $0\notin P$ since $n$ is even.
-First, we prove by contradiction that if $H$ is a longest spanning path, then (i) and (ii) hold.
+First, we prove that if $H$ is a longest spanning path on $P$, then (i) and (ii) hold.
+Property (i) follows from Lemma~\ref{endpoint-lemma}(ii).
+We prove (ii) by contradiction.